‘Gemini Man’ Review: Double the Will Smiths and Five Times the Frames

 The other characters are window dressing, though.
 This really is The Wills Smith Show.
 He’s very good in both roles, and brings a lot of emotion to a story that’s a little familiar and sometimes sillier than it intends to be.
 Lee is a Serious Director, occasionally to a fault, so Smith’s comedic gifts are mostly wasted as he plays Henry as a stoic, regretful man confronted, in the form of his younger self, by all of those choices he now regrets.
 The hows and what ifs of cloning technology are largely ignored so the script (by David Benioff, Billy Ray, and Darren Lemke) can instead consider the Henrys on more physical and philosophical levels, each of which informs the other in this case.
 After all, who wouldn’t want to punch their younger self in the face?

 Smith is still a strikingly handsome man, but seeing him stand next to his younger self (or the best approximation visual effects can buy) reminds us how long he’s been a part of our moviegoing lives.
 (In almost any other movie Winstead and Smith’s characters would have a more romantic relationship, but acknowledging Smiths age onscreen seems to take that option off the table.)
 Early in Gemini Man, Henry says he has trouble looking in mirrors lately, and throughout the movie not only are mirrors a frequent motif, but they’re often shown getting shot at or blown up or bounced around by grenades.
 The notion of a dangerous mirror image is an obvious one in a film like Gemini Man, but a welcome one nonetheless.
-None of is going to know what it’s like to get kicked in the head by a motorcycle-riding clone, but we all know what it’s like to look in the mirror and be displeased with what we see looking back at us.
+None of us know what it’s like to get kicked in the head by a motorcycle-riding clone, but we all know what it’s like to look in the mirror and be displeased with what we see looking back at us.

 -There are several nods to Will Smith’s past in the character of Henry Brogan.
 As his beat-up baseball hat indicates, he’s Philadelphia born and raised.
 (It is not made clear whether the playground is where he spent most of his days.)